jsd4026/tableland-partners-copilot-grok/README.md

 Say "Switch to Claude" in any conversation and the Copilot will point you to the Claude edition.
 A paid Claude plan is required.

 **Why does it keep asking me questions before writing a document?**
 By design.
 The Copilot asks 3 to 7 focused questions before drafting anything substantial, because documents built on assumptions are worse than documents built on facts.
 If you're in a hurry, say "just draft it" and it will proceed, flagging every assumption inline so you can correct them.
+It also won't re-ask anything your discovery answers or uploaded files already cover.

 **Can I fork this and modify it?**
 Roundtable members are welcome to adapt it for their own business.
 It is not licensed for resale or redistribution.